Battle of Évora (1808)

 The Battle of Évora (29 July 1808) saw an Imperial French division under Louis Henri Loison attack a combined Portuguese-Spanish force led by Francisco de Paula Leite de Sousa.
 Encountering Leite's smaller body of soldiers outside Évora, the French easily brushed them aside and went on to storm the city, which was held by poorly armed townsmen and militia.
 The French butchered the Portuguese defenders and brutally sacked the town.
 Loison was known among the Portuguese as the Maneta (One-Hand), because of his amputated arm.
 From savage acts such as those committed at Évora, the saying ir para o Maneta (going to the One-Hand) appeared.
 The clash occurred during the Peninsular War, phase of the Napoleonic Wars. Évora is located about 110 km east of Lisbon.

 In November 1807, a French army led by Jean-Andoche Junot mounted a successful Invasion of Portugal supported by allied Spanish troops.
 For several months, the French were able to maintain themselves.
 However, the Spanish Dos de Mayo Uprising against the French in May 1808 was quickly followed by a Portuguese revolt.
 Abandoning the north and south regions of the country, the French concentrated their forces to hold central Portugal.
 Junot sent Loison east to relieve the garrison of Elvas Fortress.
 After defeating the Portuguese-Spanish force at Évora, Loison reached Elvas.
-But he was soon recalled to help repel a British army under Sir Arthur Wellesley that had landed on the coast north of Lisbon.
+But he was soon recalled in an unsuccessful attempt to repel a British army under Sir Arthur Wellesley that had landed on the coast north of Lisbon.